adamkrogh/goodreads-dotnet/README.md

 - read_statuses.show — Get a user's read status.
 - recommendations.show — Get a recommendation from a user to another user.
 - review.destroy — Delete a book review.
-- shelves.add_books_to_shelves — Add books to many shelves.
 - topic.create — Create a new topic via OAuth.
 - topic.group_folder — Get list of topics in a group's folder.
 - topic.show — Get info about a topic by id.